teeware-io/go-pkcs11/README.md

 ## SoftHSM

- *  Make it use a custom configuration file `export SOFTHSM_CONF=$PWD/softhsm.conf`

- *  Then use `softhsm` to init it
+ *  Then use `pkcs11-tool` to init it

     ~~~
+    export SOFTHSM2_CONF=./softhsm2.conf
-    softhsm --init-token --slot 0 --label test --pin 1234
+    pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --init-token --label test
+    pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --init-pin --login
+    pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --list-slots
     ~~~

- *  Then use `libsofthsm.so` as the pkcs11 module:
+ *  Then use `libsofthsm2.so` as the pkcs11 module:

     ~~~ go
-    p := pkcs11.New("/usr/lib/softhsm/libsofthsm.so")
+    p := pkcs11.New("/usr/local/lib/softhsm/libsofthsm2.so")
     ~~~

 ## Examples